 Left: no capacitor, right: 224 (220 nF) capacitor.

-Whenever you plug the controller into a running console without an Arduino, you'll have to recalibrate the controller by holding X+Y+Start.
+Important: Whenever you plug the controller into a running console without an Arduino, you'll have to recalibrate the controller by holding X+Y+Start for 1-3 seconds.
 Until you do this, there will be drifting due to the controller not calibrating properly initially with the capacitors.
-(Even if there is no drifting on the character selection screen, the control stick is not calibrated centrally, so some inputs would be off if you skip the recalibration step.)
+(Even if there is no drifting on the character selection screen, the control stick is not calibrated properly, so some inputs would be off if you skip the recalibration step.)

 With the modular capacitor mod, there is a pair of wire slots for each axis that you buy: